 Not only is it lush and green but it also comes with stunning beaches and quirky coastal towns.
 Mother nature has truly out done herself here.

 Luckily, you have me!
-After months exploring this incredible areas, I present to you my top picks for the best areas around.
-I’ve categorised the areas dependent on interest and budget so you can easily decide which one is best suited for you.
+After months exploring this incredible area, I present to you my top picks for the best neighborhoods around.
+I’ve categorised them based on interest and budget so you can easily decide which one is best suited for you.

 Whether you want a hiking haven, scenic sanctuary, or coastal cottage – I’ve got you covered.